SafeSleep Bassinet evidence hub

 • Flag any product we'd hesitate to put our own newborn in, and explain why in plain language.

-What we don't claim
+What we do not claim

 • We do not test for, certify, or guarantee that any bassinet, swing, or sleep product is "safe."
-Safety certification is the role of accredited labs and the CPSC — not a review site.
+Safety certification is the role of accredited labs and the CPSC, not a review site.

 • Inclined products, in-bed sleepers, and swings are not safe sleep surfaces.
 A baby who falls asleep in a swing should be moved to a flat bassinet or crib.
 We never present a swing as a sleep solution.